-“Mr L, I’m sorry, but this pain in your sacro-iliac joint just doesn’t present in the normal way.
-There’s something odd about it… tell me again.”
+“Mr L, I’m sorry, but this pain in your sacro-iliac joint just does not present in the normal way.
+There is something very odd about it; tell me again.”

-“Well, it all started very suddenly, and for no reason.
-I hadn’t been gardening, or on a long journey.
-I haven’t turned the mattress this week, the wife and I haven’t indulged…”
+“Well it all started very suddenly and for no reason.
+I had not been gardening, or on a long journey.
+I have not turned the mattress this week, and the wife and I haven’t indulged.”

-I nodded, trying not to grin.
-Amazing how often men have lower back pain after sex.
-Then I know they’re not doing their exercises before going to sleep!
+I nodded trying not to grin; it is amazing how often men have lower back trouble after sex.
+Then I know they’re not doing their exercises before going to sleep.
 “Describe the pain for me.”

-“It’s severe.
-The worst pain I’ve ever had.”
+“It’s severe; the worst pain I have ever had.”

-“Now wait a minute, when you had the pain in your right shoulder, um let me look… oh, yes, a year ago, just before Easter, you said that pain was the worst you’d ever had.”
+“Now wait a minute, when you pulled a muscle in your right shoulder, um, let me look; oh yes, a year ago, just before Easter you said that pain was the worst you’d ever had.”

-“True.
-And that pain in my middle finger, that was bad too.”
+“That's true.
+And that pain in my middle finger was bad too.”

-“Odd, that was exactly two years ago.
-Well, anyway,” I said to Mr L, “this just doesn’t present like a chiropractic problem.
-So, I’m not going to adjust the joint.”
+“Odd that was exactly two years ago.
+Well, anyway,” I said to Mr L, “this just doesn’t present like a spinal problem.
+So, I am not going to adjust the joint.”

 “Oh, please, anything for some relief.
-Last night the only relief I could get was to lie on my hand on the other side, and lift that hip up off the bed.”
+Last night the only escape I could get was to lie on my hand on the other side, and lift that hip up off the bed.”

-“As long as I could, then I’d collapse on the bed again, the wife would bring me another ice pack, or I’d get up and roam the house.
-Bed, that was the worst…”
+“As long as I could, then I’d collapse on the bed again, the wife would bring me another ice-pack, or I would get up and roam the house; lying down, that was the worst.”

 “Look, I hate to say this, but take a couple anti-inflammatories for three days, and let me see you on Thursday.
 We may need some X-rays.”